AplosAnalytics/Aplos-NCA-SaaS-SDK/src/aplos_nca_saas_sdk/integration_testing/readme.md

 ### Users
 You will need valid user accounts with the appropriate permissions for the endpoints they are executing.

-If you are testing permission bounderies then you should set up multiple users with different permissions.
+If you are testing permission boundaries then you should set up multiple users with different permissions.

 ### Subscriptions